kcp-dev/enhancements/keps/core/0003-workspace-lifecycle-rbac.md

 two WorkspaceTypes with the same name in different workspaces produce different identifiers.
 No clash is possible.

 These groups are only added by the VW proxy — they cannot be self-asserted by clients.
-As a defense-in-depth measure, the workspace content authorizer strips any `system:kcp:initializer:*` / `system:kcp:terminator:*` groups from incoming requests that did not come through the VW proxy (i.e., direct requests to the shard).
+This is enforced by the front-proxy's existing group filtering mechanism: the `--authentication-drop-groups` default list is extended to include `system:kcp:initializer:*` and `system:kcp:terminator:*`.
+This strips these groups from **all** client-asserted requests entering the front-proxy, before any routing occurs.
+The VW proxy (which runs inside the front-proxy process) then adds the synthetic groups **after** auth filtering when constructing the forwarded request to the shard.
+This is the same pattern used for `system:kcp:logical-cluster-admin` today — dropped at the front-proxy gate, injected only by trusted internal code paths.

 #### Ephemeral (in-memory) RBAC Evaluation